yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 not perform blocking I/O on an individual Handle since this will block the entire process and impede the responsiveness for clients connected to other Handles.
 Therefore,forlong-durationoperations,suchastransferringmulti- megabyte medical images [15], the Active Object pattern [17] may be more effective.
-An Active Object uses multi- threadingormulti-processingtocompleteitstasksinparallel with the Initiation Dispatcher’s main event-loop.
+An Active Object uses multi-threading or multi-processing to complete its tasks in parallel with the Initiation Dispatcher’s main event-loop.
 Hardto debug: Applicationswritten with theReactor pattern can be hard to debug since the inverted flow of control oscillates between the framework infrastructure and the method callbacks on application-specific handlers.
 This increases the difficulty of “single-stepping” through the runtime behavior of a framework within a debugger since application developers may not understand or have access to the